evanbleiweiss/mathify/README.markdown

 $ ruby my_app.rb
 ```

+## to do list

+- [] manage symbols for differnt problem types
+- [] figure out the routing for the different problems in the URL \problem\add
+- [] accept user input for answers
+- [] figure out how to display hints

 # Heroku Sinatra MVC

 I love Sinatra for writing quick and easy web apps in a snap.
 I also